rsraghu5123/YBI-Internship-Project/README.md

-YBI 2 Months Internship Poject
+YBI 2 Months Internship Poject (From 3 September 2025 to 3 November 2025)

 Course Name - Artificial Intelligence and Generative AI